-London based for over a decade, Iria Perestrelo has performed at major Opera Festivals and with professional Choirs in the UK.
-Collaborations with Grange Park Opera, Wexford Festival Opera, Choir of the Age of Enlightenment and Philharmonia Chorus have taken Iria to the greatest concert halls in the UK including The Royal Albert Hall (notably in the BBC Proms), Royal Festival Hall, The National Theatre.
+London based for over a decade, Iria Perestrelo has performed at major opera festivals and with professional choirs in the UK and abroad.
+Collaborations with Grange Park Opera, Wexford Festival Opera, Choir of the Age of Enlightenment and Philharmonia Chorus have taken Iria to the greatest concert halls including Royal Albert Hall (notably in the BBC Proms), Royal Festival Hall, The National Theatre in the UK.
 In Europe on stages such as Elbphilharmonie Hamburg and Palau de la Música València.
-Highlights include memorable engagements with some of the world's leading musicians, namely Sir Simon Rattle, Sir Jeffrey Tate, Vladimir Ashkenazy, Andris Nelsons, Marin Alsop, Daniel Harding, Sir Bryn Terfel, Sir Simon Keenlyside, Joseph Calleja.
+Highlights include memorable engagements with some of the world's leading artists namely Sir Simon Rattle, Sir Jeffrey Tate, Vladimir Ashkenazy, Andris Nelsons, Marin Alsop, Daniel Harding, Sir Bryn Terfel, Sir Simon Keenlyside, Joseph Calleja.

 "A WONDERFULLY DYNAMIC AND VOCALLY BEAUTIFUL PERFORMANCE OF SUSANNA IN OUR 2018 PRODUCTION OF THE MARRIAGE OF FIGARO.
 WE LOOK FORWARD TO THE NEXT OPPORTUNITY TO INVITE IRIA TO SING FOR US!"

 As an ENOA artist, Iria participated in workshops and masterclasses at Teatr Wielki in Warsaw and at Calouste Gulbenkian Foundation in Lisbon, working with distinguished mentors such as:

 Anita Garanča (Latvian National Opera)